seansusmilch/xteve-debian/README.md

 xTeVe doesn't officially support streamlink when connecting to streams, however theres a bit of a hacky way.

 See this github discussion [here](https://github.com/streamlink/streamlink/discussions/3430#discussioncomment-234211)

-Credits to those who developed xTeVe as well as **alturismo** who made the original container